 History of Hyundai Steel

-The Hyundai Steel Group is a leading global steelmaker and the oldest steelmaker in South Korea.
+Hyundai Steel (an affiliate of the Hyundai Motor Group) is a leading global steelmaker and the oldest steelmaker in South Korea.
 In 2018 the company produced ~22 million tonnes of steel, making it the 15th largest steelmaker in the world.

 The timeline below covers the history of the firm.